 The following nomenclature is used for messages:

-⎯ Ranging Control Message (RCM): A message transmitted by a controller to configure ranging parameters of the ranging round.
-An RCM is transmitted in slot zero, the first slot of a ranging round.
-Additional RCMs may be transmitted by other devices in subsequent ranging slots of the ranging round, extending the ranging control phase.
+⎯ Ranging Control Message (RCM): A message transmitted by a controller during ranging control phase to configure or to synchronize an upcoming ranging phase An RCM is transmitted in slot zero, the first slot of a ranging round.
+Additional RCMs may be transmitted by other controllers in subsequent ranging slots of the ranging round, extending the ranging control phase.
 The scheduling order of these RCMs is managed by the higher layer.

 The following nomenclature is used to describe the functionalities of different exchanges in a ranging round:

-⎯ Ranging Control Phase (RCP): A phase in which the controller sends an RCM, and optionally other devices
+⎯ Ranging Control Phase (RCP): A phase in which the controller sends an RCM, and optionally other

-send RCMs.
+controllers send RCMs.

 ⎯ Ranging Response Phase (RRP): A phase in which the responder(s) send their response messages(s) to the initiator(s).